Skip to Main Content

 Within Business Source Premier, simply enter your search terms on the first line and click "Search":

-Business Source Premier search interface
+Business Source Premier search interface showing "recession" on first search line

-In the results screen you can read an article by clicking "PDF Full Text," "HTML Full Text," or "Check Library for Full Text":
+In the results screen you can read an article by clicking "Access Options" or "Check Library For Full Text."

 Click an article's title to see its Detailed Record, which contains a summary ("abstract"), credentials for the authors, and much more.
 It even has an option to generate a citation!